How to work with raw data for data science

-I find that I spend a large amount of time just staring at the raw dataset, not doing any modeling, just looking at it.
-I look at every column, what it contains, and just sit and think about what it is, what it represents, what it could be, and if it could be connected to other variables.
-It is important here to think outside the box, maybe the data that you need is elsewhere, whether it is in another file you can acquire from the client, or available on the internet.
-You are not limited to only using what is given to you, narrow thinking leads to narrow insights.
-Other times you have too much data and half of it is irrelevant and needs to be cleaned up.
-As with any practiced skill, you eventually end up exploring and playing with datasets so many times that you develop the ability to more quickly determine what is and is not needed.
+It is crucial to think outside the box: maybe the data you need is elsewhere; it might be in another file you can acquire from the client or available on the internet.
+You are not limited to only using the data that is given to you; narrow thinking can lead to narrow insights.
+Other times you may have too much data, half of which is irrelevant, and you must clean up.
+As with any practiced skill, you eventually explore and play with datasets so many times that you develop the ability to determine what is and is not needed more quickly.

-When I find something that I think would be meaningful, I write down the idea, do some transformations on the data and look at the outputs.
-A lot of times these small ideas end up not being anything insightful, especially the first few transformations.
-These failed ideas are still important because you learn what works and what does not, leading to an understanding of what the data can and cannot do.
-Over time these ideas snowball into a plan, which will become the fundamental approach to solving the data science problem you’ve been presented.
+When Neal’s data scientists find something, they think would be meaningful, they write down the idea, do some transformations on the data, and look at the outputs.
+While these small ideas often end up not being anything insightful, especially during the first few transformations, these failed ideas are still important.
+They’re important because you learn what works and what does not, leading to an understanding of what the data can and cannot do.
+Over time, these ideas snowball into a plan, which will become the fundamental approach to solving your data science problem.

-More often than not, data scientists are misconstrued as spending their time tinkering away making customizations to fancy algorithms, as if we are all crass enough to think ourselves capable of knowing better than decades of research.
-No, K-fold cross-validation and tuning hyperparameters may sound complicated, but that’s the easy and fun part.
-The challenge is not simply finding the right questions to answer, but determining the best way to answer them.
-One that is both meaningful and interpretable, so that everyone can understand what you did and how to leverage it.
+More often than not, people misconstrue data scientists as spending their time tinkering away with customizing fancy algorithms.
+In reality, K-fold cross-validation and tuning hyperparameters may sound complicated, but that’s the easy and fun part.
+The challenge is not finding the right questions but determining the best way to answer them.
+Adding to the challenge, an ideal answer is meaningful and interpretable so everyone can understand what you did and how to leverage it.

-This all begins with diving into the raw data you’ve received and used your imagination.
-Try to envision the possible scenarios each column might be used for, and spend ample time with the customer ensuring you’re thinking about it in the right way.
-Data that may not be at all relevant for the model building could be critical context needed to tell the story in a supporting dashboard.
-When in doubt, keep it around and come back to it later, especially when you’re stuck!
+Data science begins with diving into the raw data you’ve received and using your imagination.
+Try to envision the possible scenarios you can use each column for and spend ample time with the customer to ensure you’re thinking about it correctly.
+Not all of the data may be relevant for the model building could be critical context needed to tell the story in a supporting dashboard.
+When in doubt, keep data around and return to it later, especially when you’re stuck!